Exxon loses board seats to activist hedge fund in landmark climate vote

 The success by hedge fund Engine No. 1 in its showdown with Exxon shocked an energy industry struggling to address growing investor concerns about global warming.
 It happened on the same day activists scored a big win against another oil major, Royal Dutch Shell - a Dutch court ordered the company to drastically deepen pledged cuts to greenhouse gas emissions.

-Eight of Exxon’s nominees were elected to its 12-member board of directors, along with two of Engine No. 1’s nominees, the company said.
+Eight of Exxon’s nominees including CEO Darren Woods were re-elected to its 12-member board of directors, along with two of Engine No. 1’s nominees, the company said.
 The counting is not finished, so Engine No. 1 could potentially see three of its four nominees join the Exxon board.

-The result will add to pressure on Exxon CEO Darren Woods, who campaigned to convince shareholders to shoot down the board challenge and argued the company was already diversifying away from fossil fuels and should not jeopardize its profits in doing so.
+The result will add to pressure on Woods, who campaigned to convince shareholders to shoot down the board challenge and argued the company was already diversifying away from fossil fuels and should not jeopardize its profits in doing so.

 Under Woods, Exxon incurred a $22 billion loss last year as COVID-19 pandemic destroyed fuel demand worldwide.
 Exxon has lagged other oil majors in its response to climate change concerns, forecasting many more years of oil and gas demand growth and doubling down on spending to boost its output - in contrast to global rivals that have scaled back fossil fuel investments.